RajeshKGangwar/VehicleClassifierApp/README.md

 2. __How To Run__:
 Once you have installed all the dependencies using the above command.
 Follow the below steps:

+* Flask Api is used for end to end VehicleClassifierApp development.
+* Clone the VehicleClassifierApp repo, Unzip it and open in any IDE (Pycharm is recommended).
+* Create a virtual environment for python v3.6.
+* Install all requirements by using above mentioned command.
+* After installing all the dependencies, run main.py file.
+* main.py file will open a default page on local server.
+* Upload the file (Image) belonging to the class (Hatchback, SUV, MUV, Sedan, Other) and click on predict.
+* Prediction successfull.

 ## Bug / Feature Request